Symplectic homology and the Eilenberg-Steenrod axioms: Applications

 In case (ii) we define $SH_*^{\heartsuit}(W)$ as the usual symplectic homology group with respect to a filling $F$ in the given class.
 To show independence of the filling, fix a finite action window $(a,b)$ and consider a Hamiltonian $H$ on the completion $\wh{W}_F$ as in Figure~\ref{fig:H-heuristic}.
 We perform neck stretching as described in the proof of Lemma~\ref{lem:neck}, inserting cylindrical pieces $[-R_k,R_k]\times M$ with $R_k\to\infty$, at the hypersurface $M:=\{\delta\}\times\p^-W$ where $H\equiv c$ for a constant $c>-a$.
 We claim that for $k$ sufficiently large, Floer cylinders appearing in the differential between $1$-periodic orbits $x_\pm$ of $H$ of types $I^-,I^0,I^+$ with action in $(a,b)$ do not enter the region $F\setminus[\delta,1]\times\p F$.
 Then it follows that all these Floer cylinders can be viewed as lying in the $2$-sided completion $\wh{W}$, so $FH_*^{(a,b)}(H)$ is independent of the filling.
 By the same claim applied to continuation morphisms, we deduce independence of the filling for the filtered symplectic homology groups $SH_*^{(a,b)}(W)$ and the groups $SH_*^{\heartsuit}(W)$.

 To prove the claim, we argue by contradiction and suppose that for all $k$ there exist Floer cylinders $u_k$ as above entering $F\setminus[\delta,1]\times\p F$.
-In the limit $k\to\infty$ they converge in the SFT sense to a broken holomorphic curve $C$ with punctures asymptotic to closed Reeb orbits on $M$.
-We first observe that $C$ can have only one component in $\wh{W}$.
+In the limit $k\to\infty$ they converge {in the SFT sense~\cite{BEHWZ,CM}} to a broken holomorphic curve $C$ with punctures asymptotic to closed Reeb orbits on $M$. {Here it is understood that the almost complex structure is chosen to be cylindrical and time-independent in the neck $[-R_k,R_k]\times M$ that is inserted near the hypersurface $M=\{\delta\}\times \p^-W$.} We first observe that $C$ can have only one component in $\wh{W}$.
 This follows by the argument in the proof of Lemma~\ref{lem:neck}: Otherwise there would exist for large $k$ a separating loop $\delta_k$ on the domain $\R\times S^1$, winding around in the negative $S^1$-direction, such that $u_k(\delta_k)$ is $C^1$-close to a (positively parameterized) closed Reeb orbit $\gamma$ on $M$, and the resulting estimate $A_H(x_-)\leq -c<a$ would contradict the condition $A_H(x_-)>a$.
-It follows that $C$ consists of a Floer cylinder $C_+$ in $\wh{W}$ with $p\geq 1$ negative punctures asymptotic to closed Reeb orbits $\gamma_i$ and holomorphic planes $C_i$ in $\wh{F}$ asymptotic to $\gamma_i$.
-The component $C_+$ belongs to a transversely cut out moduli space of dimension at least $1$ (due to $\R$-translations in the domain), so its Fredholm index satisfies $\ind(C_+)\geq 1$.
-On the other hand, its index is given by
+It follows that $C$ consists of a Floer cylinder $C_+$ in $\wh{W}$ with $p\geq 1$ negative punctures asymptotic to closed Reeb orbits $\gamma_i$ and holomorphic planes $C_i$ in $\wh{F}$ asymptotic to $\gamma_i$. { In particular, the orbits $\gamma_i$ are contractible, and this already leads to a contradiction in the hypertight case.
+To reach a contradiction in the index-positive case, we remark that the component $C_+$ belongs to a moduli space which is transversely cut out.
+Indeed, the equation is perturbed by an $S^1$-dependent Hamiltonian term near the punctures where $C_+$ converges to Hamiltonian periodic orbits, and the almost complex structure is chosen to be generic and time-dependent in the region where all the Hamiltonian orbits are located, hence transversality follows as in Hamiltonian Floer theory, see e.g.~\cite{SZ92}.
+If non-empty, the moduli space to which $C_+$ belongs has dimension at least $1$ (due to $\R$-translations in the domain), so the Fredholm index of $C_+$ satisfies $\ind(C_+)\geq 1$. } On the other hand, the index of $C_+$ is given by

 which in view of $\CZ(x_+)-\CZ(x_-)=1$ for contributions to the Floer differential yields